MotazBellah/currency-converter/README.md

 - models.py: Contain the class representation for DB table.

-- create.py: File to build to DB tables
+- create.py: File to build to DB tables and scrap the xml file to get the data and load it to DB

 - app.py: application file

-- wtform_fields: Contain wtforms class for each forms and validator
+- wtform_fields: Contain wtforms class for the form and validator

-- Procfile: To  declare the process type, in this app the type is "web" and Identify thread operation
+- Procfile: (For Heroku) To  declare the process type, in this app the type is "web" and Identify thread operation

+- Dockerfile: contains all the commands a user could call on the command line to assemble an docker image

 - convert_test.py: contain tests

 - requirements.txt: Contain a list of items to be installed, use the command to install all of items `pip install -r requirements.txt`

+## Run

+### Dockerize the App

+- To build the image from Dockerfile run on project directory run `$ docker build -t currency-converter:latest . `

+- To Run the container run `$ docker run -d -p 7000:7000 currency-converter`

+### Create DB

+- run `python create.py`

+- run `python app.py`

+- go to localhost:7000